THLN33/RP_PIO_SPI_16_24/README.md

 If DMA is used, you have to detect and wait for the end of the last transfer before sending the next one.
 The dma_handler() function allows this.

-With a PIO frequency of 125 MHz, the transfer of a complete image is done in about 62ms.
+With a PIO frequency of 62.5 MHz, the transfer of a complete image is done in about 62ms.
- - number of bytes for a complete image: 480 x 320 = 153600
- - number of cycles per transmitted pixel: (24 + 1) = 25
- - the clock division: 2

-The necessary transmission time = 153600 * (2*25) / 125 Mhz = 61.4 ms

 This works fine, so it remains to integrate it into the TFT_eSPI library if it is useful to you.